ordina-jworks/ordina-jworks.github.io/_posts/2018-02-16-Stairway-To-Health-2.md

 <h2>Harder, Better, Faster, Stronger</h2>

 <p>
-Here we are again, another blog post about Stairway to Health.<br>
+Here we are again, another blog post about <a href="http://sth2-fe-prod-ordina-stairway-to-health.origin.ordina-jworks.io/dashboard" target="_blank">Stairway to Health</a>.<br>
 Why?
-Well, we've created our own Ordina version of the Stairway to Health application.
+Well, we've created our own Ordina version of the <a href="http://sth2-fe-prod-ordina-stairway-to-health.origin.ordina-jworks.io/dashboard" target="_blank">Stairway to Health</a> application.
 There are quite a few interesting bells and whistles, among others, here are a few of those new features:
 <ul>
     <li>New (and awesome) frontend design, with Ordina theming obviously</li>